nus-cs2113-AY2021S1/website/admin/tp-grading.md

 **Based on:** peer evaluations, tutor observations

-**Grading criteria:** To earn full marks, you should have done close to a fair share of the team tasks.
+**Grading criteria:** To earn full marks,
+* you have done close to a fair share of the team tasks.
 You can earn bonus marks by doing more than your fair share.
+* you have merged code in at least four of weeks 7, 8, 9, 10, 11, 12

 </div>